 Director – Lauren Montgomery, Screenplay – Alan Burnett & Todd Casey, Story – Alan Burnett & Geoff Johns, Producer – Eiko Tanaka, Supervising Animation Director – Takashiro Tanaka, Animation – Studio 4oC.

-The Guardians of Oa detect a powerful new threat in the return of Krona, a former Guardian who was banished to the anti-matter universe.
-Krona is now emerging from Oa’s sun and sending out hordes of Shadow Demons composed of negative energy.
+The Guardians of Oa detect a powerful new threat with the return of Krona, a former Guardian who was banished to the anti-matter universe.
+Krona is sending out hordes of Shadow Demons composed of negative energy.
 The Guardians decide to abandon Oa and move base to another planet.
 While helping do so, Hal Jordan tells stories of various members of the Green Lantern Corps to the rookie Arisia.
-The First Lantern:- When the Guardians first created the Green Lantern rings millennia ago, the first four rings were sent out to choose their wearers.
+The First Lantern:- When the Guardians created the Green Lantern rings millennia ago, the first four rings were sent out to choose their wearers.
 The surprise fourth recipient was the lowly scribe Avra.
-As they were sent into action to tackle an alien invasion, Avra’s willpower and imagination proved to be what unexpectedly saved the day.
+As the four were sent into action to tackle an alien invasion, Avra’s willpower and imagination proved to be what unexpectedly saved the day.
 Kilowog:- Hal tells the story of the tough drill sergeant Kilowog from when he was a recruit.
-His even tougher instructor Sergeant Deegan took them on a punishing training mission.
+Kilowog’s even tougher instructor Sergeant Deegan took them on a punishing training mission.
 Kilowog determined to prove himself despite Deegan’s attempts to break him.
-Laira:- The Green Lantern Laira returned to her home planet Jayd where she was shocked to see that the former invading Khunds had been brutally repressed.
+Laira:- The Green Lantern Laira returned to her home planet Jayd where she was shocked to see that the former invaders, The Khunds, had been brutally repressed.
 She was then even more disturbed to discover that the one behind this was her father Kentor, the planetary ruler.
 Mogo Doesn’t Socialize:- The bounty hunter Bolphunga the Unrelenting was told that the only person he would not be able to defeat in a fight would be the Green Lantern Mogo.
-Bolphunga immediately set out to the planet where Mogo was supposed to be but was driven to wit’s end by a frustrating quest to find Mogo’s whereabouts.
+Bolphunga immediately set out to the planet where Mogo was supposed to be but was driven to wit’s end in trying to find Mogo’s whereabouts.
 Abin Sur:- Abin Sur tackled the rampaging Atrocitus who was attempting to kill all Green Lanterns.
 Apprehending Atrocitus with the help of Sinestro, Abin Sur escorted him back to the prison planet where Atrocitus delivered a dire warning about the future.

-Laira is an adaptation of What Price Honor (1993), an issue of Green Lantern Corps Quarterly that focused on the background story of the female Green Lantern Laira of Jayd.
-Laira offers up a more simplified version of her story – alas, on screen both she as a character and the story are not terribly interesting.
-Laira has the misfortune to be the third episode in a row of Emerald Knights that is depicting an alien invasion and by now this is starting to fade into a much of a muchness.
+Laira is an adaptation of What Price Honor (1993), an issue of Green Lantern Corps Quarterly that focused on the background story of the female Green Lantern, Laira of Jayd.
+Laira offers up a more simplified version of her story – alas, on screen, both she as a character and the story are not terribly interesting.
+Laira has the misfortune to be the third episode in a row of Emerald Knights that is depicting an alien invasion and by this it starts to fade into a much of a muchness.
 The story serves well enough in its own right but most of the early half feels like no more than a sequential string of fight scenes.

 The standout among the episodes is Mogo Doesn’t Socialize.
 This is adapted from Mogo Doesn’t Socialize (1985), which appeared in Green Lantern #188 and was written by no less than Alan Moore, whose work has been adapted into films such as From Hell (2001), The League of Extraordinary Gentlemen (2003), V for Vendetta (2006) and Watchmen (2009).
-Alan Moore notoriously refuses to take any credit on his film adaptations and so the story here is credited only to Dave Gibbons who acted as penciler on the original strip and returns to adapt the script here.
+Alan Moore notoriously refuses to take any credit on his film adaptations and so the story here is credited only to Dave Gibbons, who acted as penciler on the original strip and returns to adapt the script here.
 The story is one where Moore was having fun with how far he could stretch the concept of just what a Green Lantern entails.
-The episode is essentially a build-up to a shaggy dog punchline of the revelation of Mogo’s true nature, although tends to get lost if one is familiar with Mogo who makes semi-regular appearances in other Green Lantern stories (and indeed becomes the seventh cavalry at the wrap-up of the framing story here).
+The episode is essentially a build-up to a shaggy dog punchline of the revelation of Mogo’s true nature – although the twist gets lost if one is familiar with Mogo who makes semi-regular appearances in other Green Lantern stories (and indeed becomes the seventh cavalry at the wrap-up of the framing story here).